changes to KansasTravel.org and Keith's exploration

 quickly became our favorite steak house in this region of the state.
 The

-speakeasy themed restaurant has great decor, service food and prices.
-Linda
+speakeasy thumbed restaurant has great decor, service food and prices.

 of a special, to try both chicken fried steak and chicken fried chicken.